bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 Summary
 =======
 Is *Neovim is the future of Vim*?
-I say it *can* be a part of the future.
+I say it *can* indeed be a part of the future.

-Every Vim user should want Neovim to survive and more than that *thrive*.
+Every Vim user should want Neovim to survive and more than that **thrive**.
+All Vim users would benefit, whether they use Neovim today or they don't.